For we do not have a high priest

 By Stephen W. Hiemstra

-Jesus’ life, death, and resurrection provide us an important template for our journey of faith.
-This is because Jesus also faced tensions with himself, with God, and with others (Phil 3:10-11).
-In the Beatitudes, each of these tensions is present and articulated.
-The first three Beatitudes focus on tension with one’s self (humility, mourning, and meakness).
+The joys and challenges of marriage over those first few years inform the tensions we experience within ourselves, with God, and with others over a lifetime.
+The first three Beatitudes focus on tension with one’s self (humility, mourning, and meekness).
 The second three Beatitudes focus on tension with God (zeal, mercy, and holiness).
 The last three Beatitudes focus on tension with others (peacemaking, persecution, and being reviled).